Skip to main content

 51,250 gallons

-For larger dwellings, multi-family, or commercial facilities (not in Table XIV), the rule switches to Table XV, which scales by design daily flow (Q) in gallons per day:
+For larger homes, multi-family, or commercial buildings not listed in Table XIV, use Table XV.
+This table adjusts based on the design daily flow (Q) in gallons per day.

 Design Daily Flow (Q, gpd)Minimum Septic Tank Capacity (V)